chrisEsk/chrisesk.github.io/docs/src/index.md

 ## Introduction

-As a pragmatic leader in software engineering, I've gained diverse experience across consulting, development, teaching, QA, DevOps, entrepreneurship, and project management.
+As a pragmatic leader in software engineering, I've gained diverse experience across consulting, development, teaching, QA, DevOps, entrepreneurship and project management.

 I'm dedicated to continuous learning, exploring new technologies, and embracing experimentation.
-Colleagues have commended my quick learning abilities and adaptability across various tech ecosystems.

 I firmly believe that excellence stems from genuine passion for one's work, which has been a driving force since discovering my interest for software and technology early in life.